Cannes Film Festival: 1990s to present

+The 2025 edition, featured a record 45% of films directed by women.
+One day after the announcement of the ACID official selection, Palestinian photojournalist Fatima Hassouna, one of the main subjects of the documentary film Put Your Soul on Your Hand and Walk by Sepideh Farsi, was killed along with ten members of her family in an Israeli airstrike on their home in Gaza City on 16 April 2025.
+The festival released an official statement expressing condolences and criticising the ongoing war and violence in Gaza.
+On the festival's opening day, more than 350 directors, actors and producers signed a letter condemning the killing of Hassouna and denounced the ongoing genocide in Gaza.

 Controversies

 In recent years, a number of gender and sexual controversies have surrounded the Cannes Film Festival.
 These include "Heelgate" in which numerous female attendees of a red carpet premiere were stopped from entering in 2015 for wearing flat soled shoes instead of high heels.
-The incident caused numerous female celebrities to wear flat soled shoes or no shoes at all to other red carpet premiers in a show of solidarity and protest.
+The incident caused numerous female celebrities to wear flat soled shoes or no shoes at all to other red carpet premieres in a show of solidarity and protest.

+General Delegate Thierry Frémaux reportedly "banned" selfies on the red carpet of the festival in 2015.

 As a result of the past sexual controversies and the MeToo movement that arose out of the Harvey Weinstein scandal, in 2018, Cannes Film Festival officials announced the creation of a telephone hotline during the festival in which victims could report incidents of sexual harassment and other crimes.
 The hotline is in collaboration with the French government.

-General Delegate Thierry Frémaux reportedly 'banned' selfies on the red carpet of the festival in 2015.

-In 2017, along with the 70th anniversary events of the Festival, the issue of changing the rules on theatrical screening caused controversy.
-In 2018, the enforcement of theatrical screening in France resulted in Netflix withdrawing their films from the festival.
+In 2017, along with the 70th anniversary events of the Festival, the issue of changing the rules on theatrical screening caused controversy, the festival had selected two Netflix-produced films (The Meyerowitz Stories (New and Selected) and Okja) for its main competition.
+Since 2018, the enforcement of a theatrical screening window of eighteen months in France, only for main competition titles, resulted in the American streaming giant withdrawing completely from the festival, a decision maintained ever since.

-In films

-There are at least twenty-two films that premiered at Cannes which have garnered controversies, including boos and walkouts, some of which went on to receive the top honors of the festival.
-Included on that list are the following: Scorsese's Taxi Driver, Lynch's Wild at Heart, Cronenberg's Crash, Weerasethakul's Tropical Malady, Von Trier's Antichrist, Refn's Drive, Malick's The Tree of Life, and Assayas' Personal Shopper.